ihor/NSPL/index.md

 const naturalNumbers = 'naturalNumbers';
 ```

-And let's define some operations we want to perform on those numbers:
+And let's define the operations we want to perform on those numbers:
 ```php
 // Returns square of a number
 function sqr($n)